neerfix/Semana/README.md

 # Semana
 Automation of space taking on Semana with github Actions schedule.
-All Monday at 00:30am, the script it's run to get your place on all days in 6 weeks.
+All Monday at 00:30am, the script run to get your place on all days in 6 weeks.

 ## Installation